Magrathea-Pathfinder: A 3D adaptive-mesh code for geodesic ray tracing in $N$-body simulations: Numerical methods

 \subsection{Light-ray statistics}

 Last, we implemented the possibility to propagate light rays and bundles in random directions on the sky, and save several relevant statistics along their trajectories.
-In each subdomain, the user sets the number of trajectories (that is, the number of lines of sight).
-For each trajectory, \codename{} ray-traces a light bundle which contains one central ray, and $N$ photons in a circular beam around.
+In each subdomain, the user sets the number of trajectories (i.e. the number of lines of sight).
+For each trajectory, \codename{} ray traces a light bundle which contains one central ray, and $N$ photons in a circular beam around it.
 The photons of the beam are evenly spaced on the circle, with semi-aperture set by the user, and each photon propagates on null geodesics independently.
-From this, \codename{} can either output the full trajectory for all the photons (see \cref{subsec:geodesic_integration} to see which kind of information is saved), or summary statistics for each subdomain or for the full light-cone.
-Saving the full trajectories of all the bundles is interesting to study in detail what happens during light propagation at each step of integration, and the bundle method proposed here is more general than that of \cref{subsubsec:finite_beams} which consists in only four surrounding rays.
-Furthermore, using a spherical bundle with an arbitrary number of photons in principle enables us to study higher-order effects of gravitational lensing such as flexion with high accuracy.
+From this, \codename{} can either output the full trajectory for all the photons (see \cref{subsec:geodesic_integration} to see which kind of information is saved) or summary statistics for each subdomain or for the full light cone.
+Saving the full trajectories of all the bundles is interesting for a detailed study of what happens during light propagation at each step of integration, and the bundle method proposed here is more general than that of \cref{subsubsec:finite_beams} which consists in only four surrounding rays.
+Furthermore, using a spherical bundle with an arbitrary number of photons in principle enables us to study higher order effects of gravitational lensing such as flexion with high accuracy.